iden3/circom/mkdocs/docs/circom-language/code-quality/inspect.md

 	_ <== check.out;
 }
 ```
-or even using annonymous components we can write
+or even using anonymous components we can write
 ```
 template check_bits(n){
 	signal input in;